ably/ably-roku/README.md

 ## Installation

-If you would like to try out this experimental work in your own channel you can copy the contents of `AblySDK/components` into your channels `components` folder.
+If you would like to try out this experimental work in your own channel you can copy the contents of `source/components` into your channel's `components` folder.

 Example running and listening to an `AblyTask`: